 - People like to give advice and be recognized for their expertise.

 - Almost everyone knows what it’s like to be out of work or looking for a job.
-They’ll sympathize with your situation.
+They’ll empathize with your situation.

 - Unemployment can be isolating and stressful.
 By connecting with others, you’re sure to get some much needed encouragement, fellowship, and moral support.

 - Reconnecting with the people in your network should be fun—even if you have an agenda.
-The more this feels like a chore the more tedious and anxiety-ridden the process will be.
+The more it feels like a chore, the more tedious and anxiety-ridden the process will be.

 Tip 3: Focus on building relationships